JunjieYU-UoM/JunjieYU-UoM.github.io/_pages/includes/intro.md

 I am working on using Big Data, Cloud Computing, and Data-Driven modeling in solving practical environmental problems and urban climates.

 If you are interested in the topics above and would like to discuss with me, please feel free to email me at [junjie.yu@postgrad.manchester.ac.uk](mailto:junjie.yu@postgrad.manchester.ac.uk).
-(Free in English, 普通话, 粤语)
+(Free in English, Mandarin, Cantonese)